 This gives you the option to become a Night Sky Unlimited member.
-In exchange for a one-off payment, Night Sky+ members get permanent access to all of the Night Sky+ content.
-Note that Night Sky Unlimited is an in-app one-off purchase and is not a subscription.
+In exchange for a one-off payment, premium members get permanent access to all of the Night Sky premium content.
+Note that Night Sky Unlimited is a one-off in-app purchase and not a subscription.